Stingray

 An Incredible Fish: Five Stingray Facts!

 - Related to sharks: As part of a group of fish called batoids, stingrays aren’t that different from sharks.
-Though there are clear differences in size, shape, and anatomy, both animals are made of cartilage (rather than bone).
+Though there are clear differences in size, shape, and anatomy, both animals have cartilage (rather than bone).
 This similarity has given them the nickname “flat sharks.”

 - Flat-bodied: Stingrays are fish that have flat bodies that help them camouflage and blend with their surroundings and eventually escape their predators.
 They also sting their predators with the spines or barbs in their tails.

-- Hundreds of stingrays: There are about 200 different species of stingrays, including the ocellate river – the thorntail – and the flower stingray.
+- Hundreds of stingrays: There are about 200 different species, including the ocellate river – the thorntail – and the flower stingray.

 - All alone: These fish are solitary creatures and come together only for breeding or migration.